Armor Wars: Part Five: Red Snow

 The West Coast Avengers arrives at Tony's home, where they try to make Tony stand down, which he refuses.
 In the Soviet Union, Crimson Dynamo and Gremlin (as the Titanium Man) meet with the KGB, who tell them of Iron Man's crusade and that he will soon come for them as well.
 Gremlin refuses to heed the warning and departs for his hidden base Bitterfrost, thereby unintentionally making himself a bait for Iron Man.
 Tony constructs a modified version of the Stealth armor to sneak into Russia undetected and go after Titanium Man.
 The KGB sends the Crimson Dynamo in to take out Iron Man and the Gremlin, distracting Iron Man and giving the Gremlin time to enter his Titanium Man armor.
 Iron Man defeats and negates the Crimson Dynamo, but is overwhelmed and grabbed by Titanium Man.
-Iron Man flies up to space to try to shake him off, but his boot jets ignite Titanium Man's armor, which combusts, killing the Gremlin.
+Iron Man flies up to space to try to shake him off, but his boot jets ignite Titanium Man's armor, which combusts, apparently killing the Gremlin.
 Back at the West Coast Avengers Mansion, Iron Man is stripped of his Avengers membership.